Yqcca/yqcca.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a MSci student in Mathematics at [Imperial College London](https://www.imperial.ac.uk/mathematics/).
 My previous research work focuses on AI+healthcare, graph generative models and filtering.
 My research interests lie in the fields of machine learning, deep learning and statistics.
-Currently I am actively exploring advanced algorithms and models to solve complex data-driven problems in the real world.
+Currently I am actively learning and exploring advanced algorithms and models to solve complex data-driven problems in the real world.
 My goal is to develop explainable deep learning models to better assist people with day-to-day tasks in the era of big data.

-Outside of academics, I play Go, Bridge and Reach Mahjong.
+Outside of academics, I enjoy reading Albert Camus's book, such as _The Myth of Sisyphus_.
+His works enable me to explore the fundamental question underpinning his philosophy: is life worth living?
+In addition, I play Go, Bridge and Reach Mahjong.

 You can find my CV here: [Curriculum Vitae](../files/cv.pdf)